 - Percentage of US drivers who are uninsured: 13%

 - Percentage of Massachusetts drivers who are uninsured: 6.2%

 If you are in a collision caused by an uninsured driver, that person is responsible for compensating you for medical costs that exceed your PIP coverage and for damage.
 However, this money can be extremely difficult to collect, especially if the at-fault driver simply has no money or assets.

-Uninsured motorist insurance was created to ensure that you can you receive timely compensation without the need to take legal action.
-After compensating you, your insurance company will try to collect the money owed from uninsured driver, and will absorb the losses if unsuccessful.
+Uninsured motorist insurance was created to ensure that you can receive timely compensation without the need to take legal action.
+After compensating you, your insurance company will try to collect the money owed from an uninsured driver and will absorb the losses if unsuccessful.

 Does Winchester Car Insurance Cover against Auto Theft?